NormanDunbar/TraceCollier/README.md

 208 | UROWID |
 231 | TIMESTAMP WITH LOCAL TIME ZONE |

 However, various other sources on the internet seem to disagree with what the above table shows.
-In addition, I have at least one Oracle Trace where a ROWIND is type 11 and not type 69, also, I have VARRAY as type 123 and not as type 108.
+In addition, I have at least one Oracle Trace where a ROWID is type 11 and not type 69, also, I have VARRAY as type 123 and not as type 108.
 Consistency?
 Who mentioned consistency?

 TraceMiner2 has a simple manner of extracting the bind variable value, as briefly explained below.

 ### VARCHAR2 and NVARCHAR2
 If the data type is 1, and the value is wrapped in double quotes then the data value is simply the string between the quotes.
-TraceMiner2 replaces the double quotes with a single quotes to match those that the original SQL statement probably used.
+TraceMiner2 replaces the double quotes with single quotes to match those that the original SQL statement probably used.

 If the first character of a type 1 data bind is *not* a double quote, then the remainder of the trace line holds hex pairs in the format `0 30 0 31 0 32 0 33` etc (for '0123' in this example) and the data type is `NVARCHAR2`.